shopware/docs/products/digital-sales-rooms/installation/app-installation.md

 ---
 nav:
-   title: App installation
+   title: Front-end app installation
    position: 30

 ---

-# App Installation
+# Front-end App Installation

 ::: warning
 DSR application does not belong to *the default Storefront*.
 It's a standalone Frontend app running with Nuxt instance.
 This template will be hosted in a separate instance with a new domain (eg: `https://dsr-frontends.com`), which will be different from the Storefront domain.